Pence denies discussing invoking 25th Amendment

 Last Updated Sep 8, 2018 4:45 PM EDT

-In an interview to air Sunday on "Face the Nation," Vice President Mike Pence denied being a part of discussions to invoke the 25th Amendment, removing President Trump from office.
+In an interview airing Sunday on "Face the Nation," Vice President Mike Pence denied being a part of discussions to invoke the 25th Amendment, removing President Trump from office.

 "No, never.
 And why would we be Margaret?" the vice president told "Face the Nation" moderator Margaret Brennan.